wp-plugins/adsense-click-fraud-monitoring/readme.txt

 3. screenshot-4.png

 == Changelog ==

+= 1.6 =
+* New: Blocks a comma separated list of specific IP´s including detection of your own IP

 = 1.5 =
 * Some fixes to prevent js breaking with some third party themes *